Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

 Here is our main result, to be proved over Parts~I and~II of this work:

 \begin{theoremA} Finitely generated subgroups of $\Out(F_n)$ satisfy the $H^2_b$-alternative. \end{theoremA}

-Theorem~A is proved using Theorems~B and~C regarding constructions of hyperbolic actions and WWPD elements, and Theorem~D regarding WWPD methods that generalize WPD methods of \BeFuji.
-To state these results, we need some definitions.
+Theorem~A is proved using Theorems~B and~C regarding certain hyperbolic actions with WWPD elements.
+Theorem~B is proved here, and Theorem~C is proved in Part~II \cite{HandelMosher:BddCohomologyII}.
+Those proofs also depend on WWPD methods found in \cite{HandelMosher:WWPD}\footnote{\cite{HandelMosher:WWPD} was split off from an old version of this work (\texttt{arXiv:1511.06913v4}) to decrease length.} (and see Proposition~\ref{PropWWPDProps}).
+To state Theorems~B and~C, we first review some definitions.